Gwen-Bradbury/MS3/README.md

 ### As a Site User -

-- As a user, I want to be able to add walks, edit them and delete those walks easily.
+- As a user, I want to be able to create a new walk, edit that content easily.

+- As a user, I want the option to delete my input if necessary.

 - As a user, I want confirmation before deleting something.